transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 Once you renamed the files that you need, edit the YAML files with your favourite text editor.
-Follow the instructions in the files to set database credentials, connection details, select tables to replicate, define source to target schema mapping or add load time transformations.
-Check the :ref:`example_replication_mysql_to_snowflake` section for a real life example.
+Follow the instructions in the files to set database credentials, connection details, select tables to reproduce, define source to target schema mapping or add load time transformations.
+Check the :ref:`example_reproduction_mysql_to_snowflake` section for a real life example.

 Once you configured the YAML files you can go to :ref:`import_project_from_yaml` section.

-.. _example_replication_mysql_to_snowflake:
+.. _example_reproduction_mysql_to_snowflake:

-Example replication from MySQL to Snowflake
+Example reproduction from MySQL to Snowflake
 -------------------------------------------

-In this example we will replicate three tables from a MySQL database into a Snowflake Data Warehouse, using a mix of :ref:`full_table`, :ref:`incremental` and :ref:`log_based` replication methods.
+In this example we will reproduce three tables from a MySQL database into a Snowflake Data Warehouse, using a mix of :ref:`full_table`, :ref:`incremental` and :ref:`log_based` reproduction methods.
 We will need the ``tap_mysql_mariadb.yml`` and ``target_snowflake.yml``:

 .. code-block:: bash